jwhevans/mnml.blog/content/posts/20210429-rbg-it-helps-sometimes-to-be-a-little-deaf.md

 >It helps sometimes to be a little deaf. - Ruth Bader Ginsburg

-Great advice for relationships, business, or just life in general.
+Great advice for relationships, business, or just life in general. <!--more-->